Muhamed Sacirbey: Bosnian War

 When the Bosnian War began in April 1992, Sacirbey was asked to assist the fledgling state gain admission to the United Nations.
 He became Bosnia's first ambassador to the United Nations.
 He began his term on 22 May 1992, the day that Bosnia and Herzegovina was admitted to the UN.
 During the war, he made many impassioned pleas for the lifting of the arms embargo against the Bosnian government and made repeated calls for the UN to protect the so-called safe areas from indiscriminate attacks.
 He traveled the world in a bid for support.
 Former President Bill Clinton, who in private referred to him as "Ambassador Mo" wrote of Sacirbey in his book "My Life": "Holbrooke and his team landed in the Croatian coastal city of Split, where they briefed the Bosnian foreign minister, Muhamed Sacirbey, on our plans.
 Sacirbey was the eloquent public face of Bosnia on American television, a handsome, fit man who, as a student in the United States had been a starting football player at Tulane University.
 He had long sought greater American involvement in his beleaguered nation and was glad the hour had finally come."

-In May 1995, the foreign minister of Bosnia and Herzegovina, Irfan Ljubijankić was assassinated.
+In May 1995, the foreign minister of Bosnia and Herzegovina, Irfan Ljubijankić was assassinated in Cetingrad.
 Sacirbey was appointed to replace him for a brief period.
 Sacirbey also had become Bosnia's Agent before the International Court of Justice leading the country's genocide case against Serbia/Montenegro from outset from 1993 to 2001.
-Sacirbey was also instrumental in seeing the International Criminal Tribunal for the former Yugoslavia (ICTY) and was informal representative as well as witness many years later from 2003 until 2009.
+Sacirbey was also instrumental in seeing the International Criminal Tribunal for the former Yugoslavia (ICTY) and was an informal representative as well as witness many years later from 2003 until 2009.

 In November 1995, he accompanied the Bosnian delegation to the peace negotiations in Dayton, Ohio.
 The settlement came to be known as the Dayton Agreement.
 During the talks, Sacirbey actually delivered his resignation as foreign minister to protest what he perceived as accommodation of Serbia's strongman Slobodan Milošević and legitimization of ethnic cleansing.
 Subsequently, Sacirbey alleged that a "yellow light" had been given to Milošević by US and European representatives to overrun the UN and NATO protected "safe areas" of Srebrenica, Žepa and Goražde.
 He has testified to such effect before the ICTY.

 Sacirbey also represented Bosnia to the Rome negotiations on the International Criminal Court (ICC), and after successfully working to incorporate "gender based" crimes and eliminate the death penalty (with an accomplished team of young jurists incorporated into his delegation), was a subsequent signatory on the Rome Treaty.
 Sacirbey had been an advocate and active in the establishment of the ICC and became Vice-Chair of the Prep Committee on the ICC.